PavlyAwad/Image-mixer-and-Beamforming/README.md

-# Fourier Transform and Beamforming Toolkit
+# Image-mixer-and-Beamforming

 ## 🚀 Introduction
-This project includes two major components: a **Fourier Transform (FT) Magnitude/Phase Mixer** and a **Beamforming Simulator**.
+This project includes two major components: a **Fourier Transform (FT) Image Mixerr** and a **Beamforming Simulator**.
 These tools provide an interactive platform to explore signal decomposition and beamforming techniques, tailored for real-time applications in fields such as communications, medical imaging, and signal processing.

 ---